Dead zone (ecology): Causes

-The major groups of algae are cyanobacteria, green algae, dinoflagellates, coccolithophores and diatom algae.
-An increase in the input of nitrogen and phosphorus generally causes cyanobacteria to bloom.
-Other algae are consumed and thus do not accumulate to the same extent as cyanobacteria.
-Cyanobacteria are not good food for zooplankton and fish and hence accumulate in water, die, and then decompose.
-The bacterial degradation of their biomass consumes the oxygen in the water, thereby creating the state of hypoxia.

 Dead zones can be caused by natural and by anthropogenic factors.
 Natural causes include coastal upwelling, changes in wind, and water circulation patterns.
 Other environmental factors that determine the occurrence or intensity of a dead zone include long water residence times, high temperatures, and high levels of sunlight penetration through the water column.

 Additionally, natural oceanographic phenomena can cause deoxygenation of parts of the water column.
 For example, enclosed bodies of water, such as fjords or the Black Sea, have shallow sills at their entrances, causing water to be trapped there for a long time.
 The eastern tropical Pacific Ocean and northern Indian Ocean have lowered oxygen concentrations which are thought to be in regions where there is minimal circulation to replace the oxygen that is consumed.
 These areas are also known as oxygen minimum zones (OMZ).
 In many cases, OMZs are permanent or semi-permanent areas.